Archrock, Inc. (NYSE:AROC) Shares Sold by Viking Fund Management LLC

-Viking Fund Management LLC decreased its holdings in Archrock, Inc. (NYSE:AROC – Get Rating) by 12.5% in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 280,000 shares of the energy company’s stock after selling 40,000 shares during the period.
-Viking Fund Management LLC’s holdings in Archrock were worth $2,094,000 at the end of the most recent quarter.
+Viking Fund Management LLC lowered its position in Archrock, Inc. (NYSE:AROC – Get Rating) by 12.5% in the fourth quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 280,000 shares of the energy company’s stock after selling 40,000 shares during the period.
+Viking Fund Management LLC owned about 0.18% of Archrock worth $2,094,000 at the end of the most recent quarter.

-A number of other hedge funds have also added to or reduced their stakes in AROC.
-Nordea Investment Management AB grew its stake in shares of Archrock by 95.9% in the 3rd quarter.
-Nordea Investment Management AB now owns 1,413,158 shares of the energy company’s stock valued at $11,730,000 after buying an additional 691,682 shares during the period.
-Pacer Advisors Inc. grew its stake in shares of Archrock by 1,156.2% in the 3rd quarter.
-Pacer Advisors Inc. now owns 704,510 shares of the energy company’s stock valued at $5,812,000 after buying an additional 648,427 shares during the period.
-Victory Capital Management Inc. grew its stake in shares of Archrock by 3,544.2% in the 3rd quarter.
-Victory Capital Management Inc. now owns 663,502 shares of the energy company’s stock valued at $5,474,000 after buying an additional 645,295 shares during the period.
-Bank of America Corp DE grew its stake in shares of Archrock by 6.7% in the 2nd quarter.
-Bank of America Corp DE now owns 7,808,813 shares of the energy company’s stock valued at $69,577,000 after buying an additional 490,578 shares during the period.
-Finally, Atom Investors LP purchased a new stake in shares of Archrock in the 3rd quarter valued at approximately $2,281,000.
-Institutional investors own 78.85% of the company’s stock.
+Several other institutional investors have also recently modified their holdings of the business.
+Pacific Global Investment Management Co. raised its position in shares of Archrock by 2.4% during the 3rd quarter.
+Pacific Global Investment Management Co. now owns 67,564 shares of the energy company’s stock worth $557,000 after purchasing an additional 1,592 shares during the last quarter.
+MML Investors Services LLC grew its stake in shares of Archrock by 13.7% in the 2nd quarter.
+MML Investors Services LLC now owns 13,385 shares of the energy company’s stock valued at $119,000 after buying an additional 1,608 shares during the period.
+Amalgamated Bank grew its stake in shares of Archrock by 2.6% in the 3rd quarter.
+Amalgamated Bank now owns 64,577 shares of the energy company’s stock valued at $533,000 after buying an additional 1,649 shares during the period.
+Advisory Services Network LLC grew its stake in shares of Archrock by 2.8% in the 3rd quarter.
+Advisory Services Network LLC now owns 66,400 shares of the energy company’s stock valued at $548,000 after buying an additional 1,800 shares during the period.
+Finally, Meeder Asset Management Inc. boosted its position in shares of Archrock by 87.8% during the 3rd quarter.
+Meeder Asset Management Inc. now owns 4,859 shares of the energy company’s stock worth $40,000 after purchasing an additional 2,271 shares during the period.
+Institutional investors and hedge funds own 78.85% of the company’s stock.

-The business also recently disclosed a quarterly dividend, which was paid on Tuesday, February 15th.
-Investors of record on Tuesday, February 8th were given a dividend of $0.145 per share.
+The firm also recently declared a quarterly dividend, which was paid on Tuesday, February 15th.
+Shareholders of record on Tuesday, February 8th were given a $0.145 dividend.
 The ex-dividend date of this dividend was Monday, February 7th.
-This represents a $0.58 dividend on an annualized basis and a dividend yield of 6.12%.
-Archrock’s payout ratio is currently 305.28%.
+This represents a $0.58 annualized dividend and a yield of 6.12%.
+Archrock’s dividend payout ratio is presently 305.28%.

 Archrock Profile (Get Rating)